PlayStation Knowledge Center

 - You have up to 30 days to download the video after completing the purchase.
 This time limit is also the maximum time available to view the video.

-- You have up to 24 hours to view the content after the first time it is played (assuming there are 24 hours or more before the 30 days expire).
+- You have up to 24, 48 or 72 hours* to view the content after the first time it is played (assuming there are 24 hours or more before the 30 days expire).

 - Rental videos can only be played initially on a single PlayStation®3 computer entertainment system or a single PSP® portable entertainment system, depending on type of video you rent.
 It cannot be played on both products simultaneously.